crosshatch/server/OVERVIEW.md

 illustrators whitelist their creations for training purposes.
 Users would then pay for licenses of the styles of those content creators.
 This approach to revenue-sharing is likely in the long-term, yet tenuous in the near-term, as creative industries resist the onslaught of generative AI.
-However, it is possible that Crosshatch would be one of the first to overcome this barrier given the use case (child development models) is an essential common good.
+However, it is possible that Crosshatch would be one of the first to overcome this barrier given that the use case of child development models is an essential common good.

 ## Strategy